 National Weather Service Cleveland OH

-A weakening cold front will move across the region today.
-High
+tonight.
+A strong cold front will push through the region

 .NEAR TERM /UNTIL 6 PM THIS EVENING/...

 Hi-res models continue to indicate a weakening trend in the jet and

 convective activity through 15Z, therefore will continue to show

 this first band of shra weakening as it pushes ENE with the warm

 front the rest of this morning.

 Warm front will lift north across the area through the day, with not

 much precip across much of the forecast area.
 Guidance continues to